EssentialGG/Essential/README.md

 - Utilize any code or assets, including for personal use
 - Incorporate the source code in any other projects or use our code as a reference in new projects
 - Modify or alter the source code provided here
-- Distributing compiled versions of the source code or modified source code
+- Distribute compiled versions of the source code or modified source code

 This summary is not an exhaustive interpretation of the license; for a comprehensive understanding, please refer to [the full license file](https://github.com/EssentialGG/Essential/blob/main/LICENSE).